tsmoreau/docs/docs/wp-and-research/sharding-paper.md

 *

 One issue with this cross-shard transaction scheme is that the transaction fee would be higher than the non-sharding blockchain system since any cross-shard transaction must pay an additional fee at the sender shard of the transaction for the Lock at sending shard phase.
-However, the issue can be alleviated if the scheme is implemented along with a near-zero fee transaction system such as TomoChain.
+However, the issue can be alleviated if the scheme is implemented along with a near-zero fee transaction system such as Tao.

 ### Smart contract message calls chain